SAVE TIME AND MONEY

 We'll tell you their useable cavity dimensions, what features they come with such as sensor cook/reheat, auto cook and auto reheat; and run the numbers to show you how much each model will cost to run.

 Our interactive comparison tool helps you find out which brands perform best and are the most efficient.
-Our CHOICE Buys will help you see quickly which models come out on top.
+Our Recommended list will help you see quickly which models come out on top.

 List of brands we tested in this review.